govcon-feed

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool returns recent federal awards and events for a contractor, distinguishing it from sibling tools like search_awards which likely do broader searches.
+The description clearly states the tool takes a contractor name and returns recent federal awards and win/lose/modify events.
+It specifies the time window (last 180 days) and event types, distinguishing it from sibling tools like search_awards (general search) and delta_digest (diffs).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.